SANDEEPKURUBA214/MERN-chat-app/README.md

 This project gave me hands-on experience with **end-to-end full-stack development** and showed how to make different technologies work together seamlessly.

-✨ Features-->
+## ✨ Features

-  -🔐 User Authentication – Register, login, and secure sessions.
+- 🔒 User Authentication – Register, login, and secure sessions.
-  -💬 1-to-1 Real-time Chat – Built with WebSockets (Socket.IO).
+- 💭 1-to-1 Real-time Chat – Built with WebSockets (Socket.IO).
-  -🖼️ Image Sharing – Upload and send media via Cloudinary.
+- 🖼️ Image Sharing – Upload and send media via Cloudinary.
-  -🌙 Theme Support – Light/Dark mode toggle.
+- 🌙 Theme Support – Light/Dark mode toggle.
-  -🔔 Toast Notifications – For new messages and actions.
+- 🔔 Toast Notifications – For new messages and actions.

+---

-🏆 What I Learned-->
+## 🏆 What I Learned

-  -How to implement real-time apps with WebSockets.
+- How to implement real-time apps with WebSockets.
-  -Designing REST APIs + database schemas for scalable apps.
+- Designing REST APIs + database schemas for scalable apps.
-  -Handling authentication & security in full-stack projects.
+- Handling authentication & security in full-stack projects.
-  -Managing state & live updates efficiently on the frontend.
+- Managing state & live updates efficiently on the frontend.

 ## 🚀 Tech Stack